bitcookies/winrar-keygen/README.md

 ## 3. How to use?

+There are several ways to use it 🧐:

 - [Use Github Actions with Push](#4-Use-Github-Actions-with-Push)
 - [Use Github Actions with Secrets](#5-Use-Github-Actions-with-Secrets)
 - [Build in Visual Studio](#6-Build-in-Visual-Studio)